XDavid1999/landbot-chatbot/README.md

     - **Maintainability**: By segregating logic into service-specific handlers, the code remains clean, testable, and future-proof.

 #### Why Use Celery?
-- Asynchronous Processing: Notifications (e.g., sending emails, posting to Slack) can be time-consuming due to API latency.
+- **Asynchronous Processing:** Notifications (e.g., sending emails, posting to Slack) can be time-consuming due to API latency.
 Celery allows these tasks to be handled in the background, ensuring the system remains responsive.
-- Scalability: Celery can handle a large volume of notifications by distributing tasks across multiple workers, crucial for systems with high throughput requirements.
+- **Scalability:** Celery can handle a large volume of notifications by distributing tasks across multiple workers, crucial for systems with high throughput requirements.
-- Retry Mechanisms: If a notification fails (e.g., API downtime), Celery's built-in retries ensure the system automatically attempts to reprocess it without manual intervention.
+- **Retry Mechanisms:** If a notification fails (e.g., API downtime), Celery's built-in retries ensure the system automatically attempts to reprocess it without manual intervention.
-- Separation of Concerns: Offloading execution from the main request cycle enhances maintainability and simplifies the codebase.
+- **Separation of Concerns:** Offloading execution from the main request cycle enhances maintainability and simplifies the codebase.

 ---

 ### 🔝 **Proposed Improvements**

 #### Store Sent Notifications in a Log Table
-- Auditability: A persistent record provides traceability for debugging and accountability, especially for important notifications.
+- **Auditability:** A persistent record provides traceability for debugging and accountability, especially for important notifications.
-- Error Tracking: Logging metadata such as failures, retries, timestamps, and recipient information makes it easier to identify issues.
+- **Error Tracking:** Logging metadata such as failures, retries, timestamps, and recipient information makes it easier to identify issues.
-- Statistical Analysis: Historical logs allow generating reports on notification success rates, platform performance, and user engagement.
+- **Statistical Analysis:** Historical logs allow generating reports on notification success rates, platform performance, and user engagement.
-- Flexibility: Logs can include:
+- **Flexibility:** Logs can include:
-- Notification ID.
+- **Notification ID**.
-- Method (`Slack`, `Email`, etc.).
+- **Method** (`Slack`, `Email`, etc.).
-- Status (`Sent`, `Failed`, `Retrying`).
+- **Status** (`Sent`, `Failed`, `Retrying`).
-- Metadata (recipient, timestamp, error message).
+- **Metadata** (recipient, timestamp, error message).

 ##### Why Use Elasticsearch for Logs?
-- Full-Text Search: Elasticsearch provides a fast and powerful search interface to query logs, perfect for filtering and analyzing large datasets.
+- **Full-Text Search:** Elasticsearch provides a fast and powerful search interface to query logs, perfect for filtering and analyzing large datasets.
-- Centralized Logging: Store all logs in Elasticsearch to aggregate notifications, API errors, and task retries in one place.
+- **Centralized Logging:** Store all logs in Elasticsearch to aggregate notifications, API errors, and task retries in one place.
-- Real-Time Analytics: Elasticsearch enables dashboards (via Kibana) to visualize metrics like message delivery success rates or performance by platform in real time.
+- **Real-Time Analytics:** Elasticsearch enables dashboards (via Kibana) to visualize metrics like message delivery success rates or performance by platform in real time.
-- Scalability: Unlike relational databases, Elasticsearch is optimized for large-scale read and write operations, making it ideal for log management.
+- **Scalability:** Unlike relational databases, Elasticsearch is optimized for large-scale read and write operations, making it ideal for log management.

 #### Cross-Platform Communication via WebSocket Responses